 Sue Lewry (b.
 1976, Hampshire) is a print-maker artist based in Plymouth, a city flourishing in creativity and where she received her higher education.
 Studying at Plymouth College of Art (PCA) allowed Sue to explore untapped potential as an image-maker, achieving a first class BA (Hons) in Graphic Design and winning ‘Best in Show’ at D&AD New Blood Festival 2015 in London.
 Sue is currently undertaking a masters degree in printmaking at PCA and being part of their thriving practice-led research community is expanding and enriching new directions and contexts within her work.

 Previously, Sue has worked professionally as a graphic designer and is now moving away gradually from digital towards more physical processes with print.
 Through the experimental possibilities of print-making, Sue is treading new territory.
 Exploring the mixing of colours and reactions between ink and materials, she often works without the final outcome in mind.
 The resulting images carry an element of the unexpected, a playful sense of the spontaneous.
 This is playfulness carefully considered, though the artist welcomes the happy accidents occurring along the way, embracing the new dimensions which may emerge.

-Collaboration is ingrained within Sue’s own work, in which a range of processes from collage and found imagery to the artist’s own photography are explored.
+Collaboration is ingrained within Sue’s approach, in which a range of processes from collage and found imagery to the artist’s own photography are explored.
 The results are undeniably synergetic; photography, textures and geometric forms are thoughtfully layered and combined creating an orchestrated energy.
 As she continues to develop her work, Sue continues an ongoing dialogue through a visually vibrant body-of-work.

 To talk about a commission or collaboration please get in touch.